Alexander Thom: Early life and education

 Thom was born in Carradale in 1894 to Archibald Thom, a tenant farmer at Mains farm for Carradale House, and his wife Lily Stevenson Strang from the family of Robert Louis Stevenson.
-Her mother (Thom's grandmother) belonged to a large family from Symington, upon whom had been bestowed the land by Robert the Bruce.
 His father trained the Church choir while his mother was pianist.

 Thom spent his early years at Mains farm until moving to The Hill farm at Dunlop, Ayrshire.
 Instilled with a good work ethic by his father, Thom taught himself industrial engineering and entered college in Glasgow in 1911 where he studied alongside John Logie Baird.
 In 1912 he attended summer school at Loch Eck where he was trained in surveying and field astronomy by Dr David Clark and Professor Moncur.
 In 1913, aged just 19, he assisted in surveying the Canadian Pacific Rail Network.

 Thom graduated from the Royal College of Science and Technology and the University of Glasgow in 1914, earning a BSc with special distinction in Engineering.